What is ODP?

 How do I register for ODP if I do not play for a registered DYSA club or program?

 If you are not a registered DYSA player but would like to participate in the DYSA Olympic Development Program then you may do so by registering directly with DYSA.
-You must submit the following information, full name, address, phone, e-mail, date of birth, copy of birth certificate and pay the registration fee.
+Register as a DIrector Player at

 My child resides in Delaware, but plays for an out of state team.
 How does registration work in this situation?